 If you have tried all potential solutions on this list and are still seeing the music widget on your Lock screen, first make sure to update your iPhone or iPad to the latest version of iOS.
-If it still doesn’t fix the problem, I’m afraid that you’re going to have to restore your iPhone or iPad.
-You can do that directly from your device by going into Settings > General > Reset > Reset All Content & Settings.
+If it still doesn’t fix the problem, I’m afraid that you’re going to have to erase and restore your iPhone or iPad.

 I’m confident that at least one of the solutions proposed here will take care of your problem.
 If you’ve figured out other solutions not mentioned in this article, please feel free to share with others in the comments section below.